As an Amazon Associate we earn from qualifying purchases.

 What Makes a Good Peppered Seared Ahi

 The best pepper seared ahi is going to have thin seared portions and a lot of rare meat in the middle.
-As we stated earlier, you can 100% eat ahi raw, meaning you don’t technically need to sous vide it.
-But, we do believe you can achieve better mouthfeel and bite texture from bringing your ahi up to at least 105°F before the sear.
+As I stated earlier, you can 100% eat ahi raw, meaning you don’t technically need to sous vide it.
+But, I do believe you can achieve better mouthfeel and bite texture from bringing your ahi up to at least 105°F before the sear.

 The Challenge with Peppered Seared Ahi